-Are you an impulse buyer?
-A spontaneous shopper?
+Are you a spontaneous shopper?
 Or do you research each product before you buy?
 (How very responsible of you – then you’ll appreciate these Nioxin reviews! ;))

 Me?
-I definitely have an impulsive shopping streak.
-I get sucked in by advertisements.
-And I tend to believe in whatever miracles they promise to deliver.
+I have an impulsive shopping streak.
+And I tend to believe in whatever miracles brands promise to deliver.
 (As a copywriter, I should know better!)

-Still, it’s usually harmless.
-Fine, so that moisturiser didn’t give me Scarlett Johansson’s skin.
-And that lipstick didn’t turn me into Angelina Jolie.
+It’s usually harmless.
+Fine, so that lipstick didn’t turn me into Angelina Jolie.
 So what?
-I never really believed they would.
+I never really believed it would.

-But when it comes to hair loss treatments, you have more to lose.
+But when it comes to hair loss treatments, you’ve got more to lose.
 You could put all your confidence in a product, investing time, money and hope… only to be sorely disappointed.
 Maybe even shedding more strands as a result.

 LA Says: During my many years as an alopecian, I’ve tried countless “miracle cures”.
 And I’ve learned to avoid trusting every product that claims miraculous regrowth.
 To do my research first.
 And to know what’s involved before I commit.

 Hi there, I’m an alopecian, I’m not a doctor!
 Any advice I give is based on my own research and personal experiences.
 This site is however reader-supported.
 When you buy through external links, I may earn a tiny affiliate commission.
 Learn more here.